Lauki Kofta Curry | Vegan Meatballs In Indian Curry

 - Add chopped tomatoes and sauté till cooked soft.

 - Add all dry spices (coriander powder, cumin powder, turmeric powder, red chilli powder) to the pan and sauté.

-- Let it boil for 5-7 mins more.
-Switch off the flame once the gravy is cooked completely.
-Then add the lauki koftas (dumplings) to the gravy and cover with the lid.
+- Remove from heat once the gravy is cooked completely.
+Then add the lauki koftas (dumplings/ meatballs) to the gravy and cover with the lid.

-- Once done sprinkle garam masala or sabji masala, mix well and garnish with coriander leaves and serve with paratha, chapatti, rice.
+- Once done sprinkle garam masala, mix well and garnish with coriander leaves and serve with any flatbreads or rice.

 If you like my recipes and want to stay updated then subscribe via email to my blog.
 Also, stay connected on social media.
 Here I would request you to like and share my facebook page @mydaintykitchen, Follow me on twitter @mydaintykitchen & instagram @mydaintykitchen.